openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_cam.rst

    uDMA camera Block Diagram

 In the block diagram above, the DATA lines at the boundary of the uDMA camera are 32 bits wide, whereas other DATA lines are only 16 bits wide.
-The DATASIZE pin is 2 bits wide.
+The DATASIZE pin is 2 bits wide and ``DATASIZE`` bit of ``REG_RX_CFG`` define the value of this pin.
 The valid values for the DATASIZE pin are:

 - 0x0: 1-byte transfer
 - 0x1: 2-byte transfer